RdeSwart/feather_wood/README.md

 3. Clone Your Forked Repo as above, to your local machine.
 Instead though use the URL of your forked repo(it will be https://github.com/your-username/repository-name.git)

 If you want to contribute your changes to the original repository, you can create a Pull Request from your fork to the original repository.

 ## Credits:
+1. I relied quite heavily on the Boutique Ado walkthrough project from Code Institute for this project as time was not on my side.
+2. OpenAi - ChatGpt for problem solving and further understanding when I couldn't find the answers elsewhere.
+3. Stack Overflow for problems that I searched for.
+4.